 On June 20, 2019, the Hospital approved the signing of a comprehensive services agreement to implement a clinical information system.
 The estimated total project cost for this infrastructure upgrade is \$25 million.
-The costs incurred to date related to the implementation of the system are approximately \$7 million and have been included in projects under construction in the year.
+The costs incurred to date related to the implementation of the system are approximately \$14.4 million and have been included in computers as the project is in use.
+As additional features are added they will be added to the cost of the infrastructure project.